TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/licensing.md

 ## Description

-Identify _if and how_ TACC licenses this codebase.
+Identify _if and how_ TACC licenses these codebases.